Mom’s travel lessons added life to sights we visited

-It’s Mothers Day.
+Mothers Day is tomorrow.
 It is a good time for me to reflect on my travels with Mom.
-I wrote a post thanking my Dad for giving me the gift of travel, but my mother taught me how to get the most from travel.
+My mother taught me how to get the most from travel.
 From Mom’s travel lessons I learned how to savor travel, how to revel in it, how to learn from it.
-While Dad provided the opportunities to observe foreign lands and peoples, Mom’s travel lessons were focused on the experiential side of travel.
+While my life as a military brat provided the opportunities to observe foreign lands and peoples, Mom’s travel lessons were focused on the experiential side of travel.

 Our family was stationed in Naples, Italy, for four years when I was 4 to 8 years old.
 We returned again for my high school years from the ages of 15-18.
 My travel bug was in full gear from then on.
 I had amazing opportunities and our family took advantage of our chance to discover Europe every chance we had.
 These memories provide a unique view of Mom and my developing love of travel.